-Topical corticosteroids are sold as lotions, creams, ointments, solutions, foams, oils, and gels.
+Topical corticosteroids are sold as lotions, creams, ointments, solutions, foams, oils, gels, and tape products.
 Creams are most effective if rubbed in gently until they vanish.
-In general, ointments are the most potent.
-The type and concentration of corticosteroid in the preparation determines the overall strength.
+In general, ointments have the most potent effect.
+The type and concentration of corticosteroid in the preparation determines the overall effect.
 Hydrocortisone is available in concentrations of up to 1% without a prescription (however, concentrations of 0.5% or less offer little benefit).
 Stronger corticosteroid preparations require a prescription.
 Doctors usually prescribe potent corticosteroids first, then less potent corticosteroids as the disorder improves.
 Generally, topical corticosteroids are applied 2 to 3 times a day in a thin layer, but high-potency formulations may be applied only once a day.

 When a stronger dose of topical corticosteroid is needed for one spot or a small area that does not respond to treatment, a doctor may inject the corticosteroid just under the skin or occasionally apply plastic tape infused with the corticosteroid flurandrenolide.